Audit Logging & Compliance

 1. Define Event Schema & Middleware Interceptors

-Initialize the audit plugin by defining the event schema and mapping it to your platform’s permission matrix.
-Configure the logging middleware to intercept HTTP requests, CLI commands, and UI interactions.
+Configure the audit middleware to intercept HTTP requests, CLI commands, and UI interactions.
 Bind event severity levels to specific administrative actions, ensuring that privilege escalations and policy modifications trigger high-priority alerts.

 2. Bind RBAC Context & Severity Levels